Intermittent fasting results: Simple’s weight loss journey

 We go into this in-depth in our guide to intermittent fasting and working out, but here are a couple highlights:

-• Cardio training can help you burn more calories, drop body fat, get a smaller waist circumference, improve your stamina, and manage your hunger and cravings.[6,7,8]
+- Cardio training can help you burn more calories, drop body fat, get a smaller waist circumference, improve your stamina, and manage your hunger and cravings.[6,7,8]

-• Strength training can help you lose fat, increase your metabolic rate (so you burn more calories), manage your appetite, and both build and preserve muscle.[8,9,10,11]
+- Strength training can help you lose fat, increase your metabolic rate (so you burn more calories), manage your appetite, and both build and preserve muscle.[8,9,10,11]

 Each one of these things is valuable to anyone wanting to lose weight and improve their metabolic health.
 If you’re intermittent fasting and you want to see more progress, adding exercise can help.

-Intermittent fasting before and after result pictures
+Intermittent fasting before and after results

 This is Teresa.
 After hitting 50, Teresa felt it was time to put losing weight, boosting energy, and improving her health at the top of her to-do list.
-Teresa loved how the SIMPLE app made weight loss simple.
+Teresa loved how the Simple app made weight loss simple.
 She’s dropped 10 lb in her first couple of months, lost belly fat, and feels great.

 “I’ve lost a pant size; my clothes are loose.
 I have more energy, more mental clarity — so many good things!”